plexitmc/forum/README.md

     <img src="https://img.shields.io/github/v/release/simonmaribo/centox"/>
 </a>

-It is a self-hosted form management website, where users can login with Discord.
+It is a self-hosted solution for creating/managing forms and applications.
+Users can login using their Discord Account.
+It is created to be used on Gaming/Discord communities, where as I couldn't find an alternative.

 <img src="https://raw.githubusercontent.com/Simonmaribo/centox/master/public/github-images/application.png" width="1080" alt="" />

 ## Installation